Nolankicks/Website/src/content/blogs/fortwarsdevblog1.md

 Scene.Dispatch( new OnGameEnd() );
 ```

-### Shrimple Character Controller
-Shrimple Character Controller is a simple and easy to use character controller.
-It run well and is easy to tweak.
-The issues that came up when using it were quickly fixed by [Small Fish](https://smallfi.sh).

 <Header title="Game Loop" />

 Most of the game loop is handled through a simple switch state